 If the Beatles have this much influence, the question could be asked was it because of their songs or because of their personalities?
 I would argue it was their songs, and they made money because their songs spoke to people.
 Some of them are fun, the ones that you can sing along to, and just enjoy, but the reason this song resonates, is because it’s a lonely song, it fits my career as a writer.

 For a long time, I wanted to be a writer, but I also wanted to sing.
-Sadly, singing is not a gift I have, and most of my friends will attest to the fact that I can sing okay, but not well.
-My dreams of becoming a singer will not happen in the near future, but I still love music.
+Sadly, singing as a professional thing, is not a gift I have, and most of my friends will attest to the fact that I can sing well, but not at a professional level.
+My dreams of becoming a professional singer will not happen in the near future, but I still love music.
 The other want of becoming a writer has happened, but I’m thinking of the Beatles when it comes to writing.
-I can say I am a published author, but I am not as influential as I’d like to be.
-I have a lot to learn.
+I can say I am a published author, but I am not as influential as I’d like to be, in fact I’m blessed with the sales I have.
+I still have a lot to learn.

-I suppose that like some of the Motown stars, I will keep going until I am older, but in a way, much of my influence will have already taken place.
+I suppose that like some of the Motown stars, I will keep going until I am older, but in a way, it seemed that much of my influence will have already taken place.
 Then I think back to the Beatles.
 They didn’t hit their ultimate stride until the end.
+The Beatles in their final albums showed the maturity and the reasons why they worked well as a band.

 They had other more popular record albums, many number one hits, but the release of the 1970 album Let It Be proved their lasting influence with two songs- one of the Let it Be.
 This is the sort of influence a writer dreams of.
 It wasn’t known at the time, but this would be the final album released by the band.